Sandia Loca (Crazy Watermelon)

 Luckily, Sandias Locas are sold everywhere in Mexico these days ad are easy to find!
 It has become a super popular snack for street vendors and small shops to sell.
 But the best part is that they’re so easy to make at home.

-Mexicans are fascinated with topping fruit with a bunch of different tamarindo candy.
+Mexicans are fascinated with topping fruit with a bunch of different tamarindo candies.
 The experience and flavors are so much fun!
-I hope you get to try this too.
+And it doesn’t stop at topping fruit with candy, it also goes tortilla or potato chips, check out my Tostilocos recipe.

 Ingredients